ReyRiz/wokwi-servo-controller-using-hand-gesture/README.md

-# 🐱 NekoEyes - Gesture-Controlled IoT System
+# 🚀 ReyRiz - Gesture-Controlled IoT System

 A hand gesture recognition system that uses computer vision to control IoT devices via MQTT.
 When you move your thumb and index finger apart/together, it controls LED lights remotely!